 After breakfast in your riad, you will start an explorative journey of the area before you camel trek and spend the night at the desert camp.
 Today, you’ll visit the Gnawa people, originally slaves brought from Sudan, to experience their music and culture.
 Not far away there’s the lake of Merzouga, with its bird populations, depending on the season.
-You will also visit the authentic souk of Rissani, Here you will walk the souks, viewing vegetables, dates, crafts and animals.
+You will also visit the authentic souk of Rissani, Here you will walk the souks, viewing vegetables, dates, crafts, and animals.

-If time permits it, you may also visit the nomad wire house where many Berber handicrafts are priced lower than in the big cities.
+If time permits, you may also visit the nomad wire house where many Berber handicrafts are priced lower than in the big cities.
 In the afternoon, you will mount your camel and trek within the sand sea of Merzouga, in time to enjoy the sunset before you have dinner in the camp where you spend the night.

 Day 07 : Merzouga – Ziz Valley – Midelt – Azrou – Fes

-Early in the morning, we will wake you up to watch what well may be the best sunrise of your life.
+Early in the morning, we will wake you up to watch what may be the best sunrise of your life.
 You’ll peacefully camel-trek back to the village of Merzouga.
 Over the dunes, you couldn’t fail to appreciate the unique beauty of the spectacular Erg Chebbi sand dunes – changing with the light as the day progresses.

-After breakfast in your riad, you will start travelling to Fes via the Ziz Valley and Azrou.
-You will enjoy the fascinating landscape along the magnificent Ziz Gorges carved through volcanic rock, and through the Tizi n’Talghamt Pass to Midelt.
+After breakfast in your riad, you will start traveling to Fes via the Ziz Valley and Azrou.
+You will enjoy the fascinating landscape along the magnificent Ziz Gorges carved through volcanic rock and through the Tizi n’Talghamt Pass to Midelt.
 Stop in Zaida to enjoy a barbecue and refreshment with a glass of mint tea then continue our journey to Fes.
 You will stop at the Cedar Forest, on the Middle Atlas Mountains where you will see the Barbarian apes in the wild.
 Get to Fes at the end of the day and check in to your riad.

 Day 08: Fes Sightseeing Travel

 Most of the morning will be spent visiting the medina (the old city) and its alleys.
-You will start with a walking trip within the narrow labyrinth streets, visiting the famous old Tanneries, and then the Quaraouine Mosque and University, the Attarin Medersa and the Najjarin Fountain.
+You will start with a walking trip within the narrow labyrinth streets, visiting the famous old Tanneries, and then the Quaraouine Mosque and University, the Attarin Medersa, and the Najjarin Fountain.

 Day 09: Fes – Meknes – Rabat